MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/fsutil/Fsutil-sparse.md

 -   Only compressed or sparse files can have zeroed ranges known to the operating system.

--   If the file is sparse or compressed, NTFS may deallocate disk space within the file.
+-   if the file is sparse or compressed, NTFS may deallocate disk space within the file.
 This sets the range of bytes to zeroes without extending the file size.

 ## <a name="BKMK_examples"></a>Examples
 To mark a file named Sample.txt in the C:\\Temp directory as sparse, type: